 Students enroll full-time for a total of 15 credits (3 classes) per quarter for six quarters.
 There are no upper division summer courses offered.

 The BAS-AM program is now available fully online.
 Students do not have to attend any face-to-face classes at CC.
 This new option is perfect for working adults who need more flexibility in their schedules.
+S new cohort starts in January 2022.

 Face-to-Face Daytime Program

 The daytime program is a traditional, five day per week program with courses offered between 8 a.m. and 12 p.m.
 Monday – Friday.
 Each class meets 5 hours per week.
 The traditional classes use online technology in addition to the class time.
+A new cohot starts in September 2021.

 Graduates go on to earn positions in small business management, government agency supervisory or management, small business ownership, corporate management, and more.